kanikawarman/DataScience-MLProjects/README.md

 Project4 : A/B Testing on AdSmart dataset
 Executed A/B testing on the AdSmart dataset employing statistical tools such as the z-test and proportion_confint.
 The results contributed to informed decision-making, optimizing advertising performance based on statistically significant findings.

+Project5 : Bank Churn Binary Classification
+Explore the Binary Classification with Bank Churn notebook!
+Predict customer churn, treating certain numerical features as categorical for improved accuracy.
+The project involves pipelines, data preprocessing, engineered features, and an ensemble learning approach using LGBM and XGBoost.
+A weighted voting classifier combines models for the final prediction on customer exit or retention.